StevenDixonDev/TrainScheduler/README.md

 ## Things I want to do

-- Multi - Langauge support (switch between ENG/JAP)
+- [x] Multi Langauge support (switch between ENG/JAP)
+- [x] Video Banner

 ## Things I learned

 - I had to do a ton of research on the Shinkansen to figure out how the schedules worked
+- Firebase make auth easy if you set it up right
+- Video editing is not my strong suite
+- code splitting is interesting